llcollett/codeworks-blackjack/README.md

 #### How to Play:

 ###### Game Rules
-The aim of the game is to draw cards totalling as close to 21 as possible, without going over.
-You draw two cards, then can choose whether to stand (settle for your current cards) or hit (draw another card).
-If your score is over 21 then you bust, if you get 21 you win blackjack!
+The rules are simple: you draw cards, playing against the dealer, to get a score as close to 21 as possible, without going over.
+Once you have been dealt two cards you are given the choice of whether to stand (settle for your current score) or hit (draw another card).
+If your score is over 21 then you bust.
+If you get a total of 21, you win blackjack!
+Have fun!